 Ashmole provides an environment in which students can thrive.
-When students apply for a place in the Sixth Form it is a demonstration of their desire to continue their education in a school where excellence is a habit.
-All Post 16 courses require the student's whole hearted commitment in order to achieve the best possible result.
+When students apply for a place in the Sixth Form it is a demonstration of their desire to continue their education in a school whose motto is Excellence, Aspiration and Care.
+All Post 16 courses require the students whole hearted commitment in order to achieve the best possible result.
 The school is proud that so many of its students in Year 11 will seek to return to the Sixth Form.